WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    1. The 8-byte big-endian encoding of `expires`.
    1. The 8-byte big-endian encoding of the length in bytes of `requestUrl`, followed by the bytes of `requestUrl`.
-   1. The 8-byte big-endian encoding of the length in bytes of `headers`, followed by the bytes of `headers`.
+   1. The 8-byte big-endian encoding of the length in bytes of `responseHeaders`, followed by the bytes of `responseHeaders`.
 1. If `cert-url` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `cert-sha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".